 The empty thecal sac sign or empty sac sign is when the thecal sac appears empty on MRI of the lumbar spine, best seen on T2-weighted images.
 If the empty thecal sac sign is present, a diagnosis of adhesive arachnoiditis can be made.

-Causes of adhesive arachnoiditis include previous surgery, haemorrhage, radiotherapy, meningitis and myelography.
+Causes of adhesive arachnoiditis include severe trauma, previous surgery, haemorrhage, radiotherapy, myelography, meningitis (both microbial and chemical), and intrathecal misplacement of methylprednisolone acetate and/or other neurotoxic agents 3.

 There is usually no Gadolinium contrast enhancement.
 Delamarter et al 1 described three categories of MRI appearances consistent with chronic adhesive arachnoiditis.
 Groups 1 and 2 were mild and group 3 severe.
 Groups 1 and 2 were consistent with adhesions developing between nerve roots and the parietal arachnoid.